dfinity/icfront/README.md

-# Secure custom domains for smart contracts on the Internet Computer using firebase hosting.
+# Secure custom domains for smart contracts on the Internet Computer using static hosting.

-Firebase (Google) provides free hosting and TLS certificates for static sites.
+All smart contracts, including Web3 dapps on the Internet Computer blockchain are secured by the root key.
+End-to-end security is provided by a service-worker, a proxy embedded in the browser, which verifies the integrity of data downloaded from the Internet Computer blockchain.

-This project builds a custom service worker which enables a custom domain with end-to-end security for a canister smart contract on the Internet computer blockchain.
+This project builds a custom service worker which enables a custom domain with end-to-end security for a specific canister smart contract on the Internet computer blockchain.

+Ultimately security of any site using standard web technology depends on DNS since control of DNS allows the site to be redirected and enables control of TLS certificates.
+Consequently for a standard web site trust must be placed at least in the DNS registrar.
+If the registrar provides static hosting, deployment of a custom service worker can provided end-to-end security for standard Web3 dapps on the Internet Computer blockchain without increasing the number of entities that must be trusted.

+Google provides domains and Firebase (Google) provides free hosting and TLS certificates for static sites.
-Firebase has a free "Spark Plan" which provides a moderate amount of storage and bandwidth, sufficient for loading this service worker which then proxies custom domain requests to the IC and verifies the integrity of responses.
+Firebase has a free "Spark Plan" which provides a moderate amount of storage and bandwidth, sufficient for loading the custom service worker.
-After the service worker is loaded, all data is transfered directly between the client and the IC.
+After the service worker is loaded, all data is transfered directly between the client and the Internet Computer blockchain.

 ## Prepare the environment
 * install npm